Frenchville Railroad Station and Water Tank

 Throughout the 20th century, Aroostook County's economy diversified beyond agriculture.
 Forestry, manufacturing, and tourism became important industries.
 The county is known for its beautiful natural landscapes, including numerous lakes, rivers, and mountains, which attract visitors from around the world.
 Today, Aroostook County remains an important agricultural region, producing potatoes, blueberries, and other crops, while also embracing its cultural heritage and natural beauty.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Aroostook County, Maine.
+This timeline provides a condensed summary of the historical journey of Aroostook County, Maine.

 • 1784: Aroostook County was part of the British colony of New Brunswick until the Treaty of Paris transferred it to the United States.